-Breast cancer is initially so slow growing that women may have tumors years or even decades before they’re diagnosed.
-So it makes sense that the same dietary factors that helped grow the tumor in the first place would keep goading it on both before and after diagnosis.
+Breast cancer is initially so slow-growing that women may have tumors years, or even decades, before they’re diagnosed.
+So, it makes sense that the same dietary factors that helped grow the tumor in the first place would keep goading it on, before and after diagnosis.

-This is not always the case.
-Alcohol, for example, is strongly associated with breast cancer risk, but once you already have a full-blown tumor it may not make a difference if you continue to drink or not.
+This is not always the case, evidently.
+Alcohol, for example, is strongly associated with breast cancer risk.
+But once you already have a full-blown tumor, it may not make a difference if you continue to drink or not.

-Several investigations have suggested that plant-based diets rich in fruits, vegetables, and grains, as well as their related nutrients may have a beneficial effect on survival after breast cancer.
-Evidence pointed to ligans, phytonutrients found throughout the plant kingom.
+Several investigations have suggested that plant-based diets rich in fruits, vegetables, and grains, as well as their related nutrients, may have a beneficial effect on survival after breast cancer.
+Evidence pointed to lignans, phytonutrients found throughout the plant kingdom.
 We know they may prevent breast cancer.
-Now we know dietary lignin intake is associated with improved survival among postmenopausal women with breast cancer.
+Now we know dietary lignan intake is associated with improved survival among postmenopausal women with breast cancer.
 In fact, it appeared to cut mortality risk in half!

-Where do you find it?...
-There’s some in red wine, whole grains, vegetables like kale, big jump to sesame seeds, and then meteoric rise to flaxseeds.
-Let me squoosh down the scale.
+Where do you find it?
+Well, there’s some in red wine, whole grains, vegetables like kale, big jump to sesame seeds, and then meteoric rise to flax seeds.
+Let me squish down the scale.
 Look at that.
 Nothing comes close to flax.

-The Long Island Breast Cancer Study Project estimated the quantity of lignans long Island women average on a daily basis.
-From their entire diet, about 6 mg a day.
+The Long Island Breast Cancer Study Project estimated the quantity of lignans Long Island women average on a daily basis.
+From their entire diet, about six milligrams a day.
 That’s how many lignans are found in a single teaspoon of flax seeds.
-So you add just a teaspoon to your diet and you may have just doubled your entire intake for the day.
+So, you add just a teaspoon to your diet, and you may have just doubled your entire intake for the day.